8 Auspicious Symbols of Tibetan Buddhism

 - by Eric

-- Last Updated: 2019-03-16
+- Last Updated: 2023-03-06

-The origin of the eight auspicious symbols of Tibetan Buddhism can be traced back to ancient times, to ancient India where Buddhism originated.
+The origin of the 8 Tibetan Buddhist symbols can be traced back to ancient times, to ancient India where Buddhism originated.
 Although some of these eight symbols may be associated with the ancient royal rituals in India on the coronations of kings, some of these eight symbols were slowly imbibed into Buddhism.
 These symbols then were adapted for local Tibetan Buddhism.
 Some of these symbols, however, originated from Tibet, and have their own local implications.
-At present, however, the eight auspicious symbols of Buddhism represent the offerings that were made to Buddha by the gods when he achieved enlightenment.
+At present, the eight auspicious symbols of Buddhism are closely related to the Buddha or Dharma.
+These symbols of Buddhism represent the offerings that were made to Buddha by the gods when he achieved enlightenment.

 What Do the 8 Auspicious Symbols of Tibetan Buddhism Imply?

 You may be surprised as to why these 8 symbols are called “auspicious”?
-They are called “auspicious” because they are symbols that are conducive to success.
-Hence, these 8 symbols are often seen in many altars in front of the Buddha.
-They also often serve as the focal points of meditation and contemplation for believers.
+They are called “auspicious” because they are symbols that conducive to success.
+Hence, these 8 symbols are often seen in many holy altars in front of the Buddha and on murals.
+And there are also a few carved and shaped three-dimensional shapes.

 The Eternal Knot is explicative of cause and effect.
 It also represents interactions.
 This symbol is characterized by entwined lines in a closed pattern.
 This enclosed pattern signifies the interrelationship of all happenings or phenomena in this world.
 It also implies the mutual dependence of secular life and religious doctrines.
-As a symbol of cause and effect, it signifies that whatever happens, occurs because something produces it and that events have interrelationships.
+As a symbol of cause and effect, it signifies that whatever happens or occurs because something produces it and that events have interrelationships.
 If you clearly understand the implications of this symbol, you will become wise and enlightened in life.

 The Eternal Knot symbolizes the mind of the Buddha.
 It epitomizes his eternal wisdom as well as his endless compassion.
-As a symbol that represents Buddha's teachings, it shows the twelve links and the continuity of interdependent originations.
-These twelve links of interdependent originations, in turn, triggers the cyclic existence' reality.
+As a symbol that represents Buddha's teachings, it shows the twelve links and the continuity of interdependent origination.
+These twelve links of interdependent origination, in turn, triggers the cyclic existence' reality.
 In its general sense, it depicts the real nature of this world that everything in this world is interrelated.
 Each exists only as an integral part of the web of karma and its inevitable effects.

-The Vase of Treasure is a representation of long life and prosperity.
+The Treasure Vase is a representation of long life and prosperity.
 This symbol is represented by the traditional Indian water pot that is made of clay.
 This clay water pot is called “Kalasha.”
 In India, this sacred pot is venerated, especially, in the Kumbh Mela's Pot Festival.
 It signifies that even if you take things out of the treasure vase, you will still get offerings out of it.

-The Vase of Treasure also represents prosperity and wealth.
+The Treasure Vase also represents prosperity and wealth.
 It is also explicative of all the inexhaustible benefits that you can get when you attain enlightenment.
 Since it is a divine vase of treasure, it is perpetually full.
 This means that if you aspire for enlightenment, you will be perpetually filled with treasures that do not corrode and fade.

 The Lotus Flower is a great auspicious symbol whose meaning everyone should comprehend.
 The Lotus Flower begins to grow at the very roots of the lotus plant that is usually submerged in the mud.
 Then, it slowly rises out of the mud or the muddy water as an awesome flower that is worth looking at.
 How it grows provides us with a great lesson in life.
-Behind its tantalizing beauty lies those struggles to rise above the difficulties and hardships of life.
+Behind its tantalizing beauty lies those struggling to rise above the difficulties and hardships of life.
 Thus, it gives us a valuable lesson that we should never be bogged down by difficulties and hardships.
 Instead, we should rise above those trials in order to blossom into a fully-grown and wonderful person.

 In a way, the Lotus Flower in Buddhism signifies purity and renunciation.
 It is the epitome of how a person can attain full spiritual blossoming through trials and difficulties.
 It also signifies a complete break from the cyclic existence or karma that usually besets a person.
 In many Buddhist temples and altars in Tibet, you will often see the image of the Buddha seated over a blossoming lotus flower.

 The Two Golden Fish symbolizes impulsiveness and happiness in Buddhism.
 It also represents complete liberty of motion or movement in the water.
 Moreover, it represents profusion and fertility for fish can multiply rapidly.
-Thus, this symbol deeply represents the freedom from the shackles of status or caste.
-In China, this symbol represents conjugal harmony and loyalty for fish usually swim in pair.
+Thus, this symbol deeply represents freedom from the shackles of status or caste.
+In China, this symbol represents conjugal harmony and loyalty for fish usually swim in pairs.

 Over the domed frame of the parasol stretches yellow or white silk.
 A pleated silk frieze usually hangs from its circular rim.
 The silk frieze has multi-colored valances and silk pendants.
 The lower circular rim of the parasol is marked by a golden crest-bar.
 Moreover, its silk frieze may be bedecked with yak-tail pendants and peacock feathers.

 The Conch Shell symbolizes good actions because through its permeating sound it inspires the masses into good actions.
 Its sound awakens the masses from their ignorance and leads them into enlightenment.
-Since the ancient times, the white conch shell that is characterized by its spiral contour to the right had been used to sound a call to action.
+Since ancient times, the white conch shell that is characterized by its spiral contour to the right had been used to sound a call to action.

 Traditionally, the ancient gods carried huge conch shell horns that proclaim their triumphs and valor.
 The conch shell has also been used as a battle horn that is similar in function to that of the contemporary bugle.
 Thus, the conch horn, since time immemorial, has been a symbol of power, sovereignty, and authority.
 Common folks believe that it could banish evil spirits, ward off harmful creatures, and prevent natural disasters.

 In the early years of Buddhism, the conch shell had been used as an emblem of the sovereignty of Buddha's teachings.
 In fact, it symbolizes the undaunted fearlessness to proclaim the truth.
 In most Tibetan monasteries, the conch is presently used to call the religious assemblies together.
 Thus, if you visit one of the monasteries in Tibet, you will surely see the conch shell symbol.
-You will also hear its awesome sound.
+You may also hear its awesome sound.

 The Dharma Wheel is characterized by eight spokes.
 Each of these spokes represents the Eightfold Path.
 This Eightfold Path is considered to be the path to enlightenment.
 This path to enlightenment requires pure intentions and total commitment to mental discipline and ethical conduct.
 Buddhism, in its early years, adopted the symbol of the Dharma wheel as its primary insignia.
 The Dharma wheel is considered to be the "wheel of spiritual change or transformation."
 The rapid motion of the wheel represents the quick transformation wrought by Buddha's teachings.

 The first discourse of Buddha, done at the Deer Park in Sarnath, contains the Four Noble Truths together with the Eightfold Noble Path.
 This episode in the life of the Buddha refers to the first turning of the Dharma's wheel.
-On the other hand, his other great discourses in other places like Rajghir and Shravasti represent the second and third turnings of the Dharma's Wheel successively.
+On the other hand, his other great discourses in other places like Rajgir and Shravasti represent the second and third turnings of the Dharma's Wheel successively.